How To Make A Holiday Scrapbook With Kids: 13 Awesome Ideas

 Holiday Scrapbook Ideas

-On our trip we of course took a lot of photos, but we made sure Freddie collected as much as he could while we were there.
+On our trip, we, of course, took a lot of photos, but we made sure our son collected as much as he could while we were there.

-Pretty much anything Freddie had over the space of the holiday we collected.
+Pretty much anything he had over the space of the holiday we collected.